waterlinked/docs/docs/dvl/faq.md

 ## 9. Can the DVL overheat?

 Yes.
 The DVL has a thermal shutdown to avoid damage.
 It will issue a warning before shutting down at 55℃.
 Once it cools below 50℃, it automatically restarts.
 If the overheating issue is not addressed, it may repeat this shutdown/restart cycle.

-For more details, see [Protocol](dvl-protocol.md).
+To avoid this always keep the DVL in water when powered on.

 ---